Feeling unheard is demoralising.

-Our research shows 50% of health and social care employees are considering leaving, or have recently left, their jobs.
-An employee retention crisis is unfolding.
+Our research shows that health and care workers overwhelmingly feel unheard.
+Unsurprisingly, the same research showed 50% are considering leaving, or have recently left, their jobs.

 That’s what this campaign aims to do.